Neurodiversity Celebration Week is all about recognising and celebrating the different ways people think, learn and experience the world.

 We know that reading is one of life’s true joys, and we know that accessibility continues to block so many people from that joy.
-That’s why our support for the campaign is focusing on making reading accessible, through the magic of audio.
+That’s why our support for the National Year of Reading is focusing on making reading accessible, through the magic of audio.

 This feels especially timely with Neurodiversity Celebration Week, 16th-22nd March.